 2) Indicator and recommendation for a maximum number of clients

-– Child welfare: No more than 30 families / social worker when the families have 1 or 2 children.
-If the children are more numerous, the number of families must be reduced.
+- Child welfare: No more than 30 families / social worker when the families have 1 or 2 children.
+If there are more children per family, the number of families must be reduced.
 No more than 15 families / family worker, if the families have 1 or 2 children.
-If the children are more numerous, the number of families must be reduced.
+If there are more children per family, the number of families must be reduced.

 A social worker should not be responsible for the affairs of more than 40 children.

 Are you aware of the purpose and goal of your work?
 Are you aware of your working hours?
 Are you able to fulfill the demands of your job within the time available?
 Do you think your workload is appropriate (too much – not too much, not too little – too little work)?
 What would be better and why?

 - Consult your calendar: how are your working hours allocated to different tasks?